UV Light Pilot Project

 Tahoe Fund Grant: $10,000

 In an effort to spur innovation in Tahoe, the Tahoe Fund provided the initial funds for a project that will evaluate UV light as a new method to remove aquatic invasive weeds.
-This innovative approach will be used in a pilot program at Lakeside Marina & Beach and could change the way aquatic invasive weeds are controlled in Tahoe’s watershed and beyond if successful.
+This innovative approach was used in a pilot program at Lakeside Marina & Beach in 2017 and could change the way aquatic invasive weeds are controlled in Tahoe’s watershed and beyond if successful.
+Monitoring of the technology will take place throughout 2018.

 Aquatic invasive weeds are a serious threat to the crystal clear waters of Lake Tahoe.
 Aquatic invaders such as Eurasian watermilfoil and curly-leaf pondweed have already established in the Lake.
 These non-native species change the natural make-up of the waters and threaten to significantly reduce the recreational use of the Lake and surrounding rivers.